rwndy/course-web-fullstack/modules/paradigm-3/README.md

-# Paradigm 3
+# Paradigm 3 - FP

 ---

 ## Functional Programming (FP)

+Some popular concepts in functional programming are:

-* Pure first-class functions
+- Pure first-class functions.
+Using functions that avoid accessing or mutating outer variables.
-* Data immutability, no dynamic variables, but constants
+- Data immutability.
+There is no dynamic variables, but only constants.
-* No manual loop, recursion is preferred
+- No manual loop anymore, array methods or recursion are preferred.
-* Pure function/component
-* Closures
-* Higher Order Component (HOC)
+- Higher Order Component (HOC).
+A function that takes a function/component and returns a new function/component.